"I absolutely believe that people, unless coached, never reach their maximum capabilities." Bob Nardelli, Former CEO of Home Depot

 The Uncover: We identified that their behavior — while once a strength — was now stifling the leadership team’s growth.

-The Shift: Through coaching, we shifted their mindset from Execution (doing) to Architecture (building the people who do).
+The Shift: Through coaching, we shifted the mindset from Execution (doing) to Architecture (building the people who do).

 The Result: By establishing new leadership behaviors, the leader reclaimed 15 hours a week for high-level strategy, and the company’s valuation doubled within 18 months because the team finally had the room to lead.